Paris Métro Line 2: Works

-On 30 March 1898 a déclaration d'utilité publique was published, recognising the public benefit of the first six planned lines of the Paris Métro.
+On 30 March 1898 a déclaration d'utilité publique was published, recognizing the public benefit of the first six planned lines of the Paris Métro.
 In response, the city began rapidly constructing the first line in hopes of opening it in time for the 1900 World's Fair.
 During the first stage of development, three lines designated A, B, and C were planned for construction: